GetFeedback/getfeedback-g4a-capacitor/README.md

 ## Installation

-**Note : We have introducing a new feature `Standard Events` [Click here](https://support.usabilla.com/hc/en-us/articles/4747575452562) to read more about Standard Events.**
+**Note : We have introducing a new feature `Standard Events` from v1.1.0 onwards [Click here](https://support.usabilla.com/hc/en-us/articles/4747575452562) to read more about Standard Events.**

 The installation of this SDK consists of two parts, one part for your projects a whole and the second part for iOS(#ios) and Android(#android) specifically.
 To install the GetFeedback SDK into your Ionic Application:
 Installation